-Warren residents range in class standing from freshmen to seniors and include international students from several countries.
+Warren residents range in class standing from first-year to senior and include international students from several countries.
 The majority of the rooms in Warren are double rooms, but there are also a few singles and triples for both genders.
 The rooms in South Warren are carpeted, while the rooms in East and West Warren have tile floors.

-Constructed in 1952 and 1963, Warren was named in honor of Dr. Frank F. Warren, Whitworth president from 1940-63.
-The entire building was recently renovated with new furniture in student rooms and lounges, new carpet, and new windows.
+Constructed in 1952 and 1963, Warren was named in honor of Dr. Frank F. Warren, Whitworth's president from 1940-63.
+The entire building was recently renovated with new furniture in student rooms and lounges, new carpet and new windows.

 New for Fall Term 2018: Warren Honors Floor.
 This exciting opportunity for students taking part in the Whitworth Honors Program will provide a rich living-learning environment on a floor housing predominantly fellow Honors Program students.